Chart Color Schemes

 In terms of cultural diversity, Golden Grove records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Golden Grove, surveyed in June 2016, had above average cultural diversity with 10.0% of its population speaking a language other than English at home and 24.7% born overseas.
-Christianity was the predominant religion, comprising 47.5%.
-The most notable overrepresentation was in Other religions, at 1.0%, compared to Greater Adelaide's 1.8%.
+Golden Grove had a higher than average cultural diversity, with 10.0% speaking a language other than English at home and 24.7% born overseas.
+Christianity was the predominant religion, accounting for 47.5%.
+There was an overrepresentation in the 'Other' category, comprising 1.0%, compared to Greater Adelaide's 1.8%.

 Frequently Asked Questions - Diversity